History of Carl's Jr. in Timeline

 December 2015: All-Natural Turkey Burger Introduced

-In December 2015, Carl's Jr. introduced the All-Natural Turkey Burger, the fast-food industry's first.
+In December 2015, Carl's Jr. introduced the All-Natural Turkey Burger, which was the fast food industry's first.

 January 2016: Ontario Locations Shut Down

-By January 2016, all Carl's Jr. locations in Ontario had shut down, although operations continued in Western Canada.
+By January 2016, all Ontario Carl's Jr. locations were shut down, while operations continued in Western Canada.

 March 2016: CKE Restaurant Count

-As of March 2016, CKE, the parent company of Carl's Jr. and Hardee's, operated 3,664 franchised or company-owned restaurants in 44 U.S. states and 38 foreign countries and U.S. territories.
+As of March 2016, CKE (the parent company of Carl's Jr. and Hardee's) had a total of 3,664 franchised or company-operated restaurants in 44 states and 38 foreign countries and U.S. territories, with both chains absent from New England.

-As of June 2016, Charlotte McKinney's "Au Natural" ad debut has garnered over 4.5 billion media impressions worldwide and more than 13 million views on the chains' YouTube channel.
+As of June 2016, Charlotte McKinney's "Au Natural" ad debut for Carl's Jr. had garnered over 4.5 billion media impressions worldwide and more than 13 million views on the chains' YouTube channel.

 In August 2016, Carl's Jr. opened its first location in India at Saket's Select Citywalk Mall in New Delhi.